 Digital businesses and workflows create data 24/7 through repeatable processes.
 This data is either religiously maintained or gathers dust.
-Varying from useful personal identification data to neglected customer engagement or sales information, all of which can be used to build a data flywheel.
+Varying from useful personal identification data to neglected customer engagement or sales information, all of which can be used to build data flywheels.

-The consequence is that data becomes nothing more than a costly black box hidden in a data center.. almost a liability!
-But what’s even worse news is that this can seriously lag the growth of your business.
-The inability to handle data can be a real struggle for organizations.
+The consequence is that data becomes nothing more than a costly black box hidden in a data centre… almost a liability!
+However, what’s even worse news is that this can seriously lag the growth of your business.
+The inability to handle data can be a real struggle for organisations.

 In this blogpost, you will learn how to harness your company’s data using what is known as a data flywheel.
 This paradigm “unboxes” your data and generates exponential growth for businesses.